Is integration-as-a-Service the IT model of the future?

 Are there any other high profile examples of the third-party integration model for outsourcing at work?

-There are a number of organisations, such as General Motors [GM], that have successfully implemented elements of the multi-sourcing integration structure over many years.
+There are a number of organizations, such as General Motors [GM], that have successfully implemented elements of the multi-sourcing integration structure over many years.
 There have been recent announcements similar structures within the public sector in the U.K. and numerous examples in commercial environments, such as at Rolls-Royce.
 Different models and methods of implementation are being developed and tested by IT service providers.

 But GM, which managed much of its multi-sourced IT itself, recently announced plans to bring much of that work back in-house.
 Is that a rejection of multi-sourcing and service integration?